Dilbert (TV series)

-Dilbert is an American adult animated sitcom produced by Adelaide Productions, Idbox and United Media, and distributed by Columbia TriStar Television.
+Dilbert is an American adult animated sitcom produced by Idbox, United Media, Adelaide Productions and Columbia TriStar Television.
 The series aired on UPN from January 25, 1999 to July 25, 2000.
 The series is an adaptation of the comic strip of the same name by Scott Adams, who also served as executive producer and showrunner for the series along with former Seinfeld writer Larry Charles.
 The first episode was broadcast on January 25, 1999, and was UPN's highest-rated comedy series premiere at that point in the network's history; it lasted two seasons with thirty episodes and won a Primetime Emmy Award for its title sequence.
 Dilbert received positive critical reviews which praised its humor.

 Synopsis

 The series follows the adventures of a middle-aged white-collar office worker, named Dilbert, who is extremely intelligent in regards to all things that fall within the boundaries of electrical engineering.
 Despite his intelligence he is unable to question certain processes that he believes to be inefficient, due to his lack of power within the organization.
 Thus, he is consistently found to be unsatisfied with the decisions that are made in his workplace, because he has many suggestions to improve the decision, yet is incapable of expressing them.
 Consequently, he is often found to show a pessimistic and frustrated attitude, which ultimately lands him in various comedic situations that revolve around concepts like leadership, teamwork, communication, and corporate culture.